The following policies apply to repetition of courses:

 - For the first 12 letter-graded (D+ or lower) units of repeated courses, the grade you receive in the course the second time will replace the original grade in the calculation of your grade point average (GPA), even if the second grade is lower.
 Your original grade will remain printed on your transcript.
 Note: Some professional schools, including law schools, use both grades in calculating your GPA for admission.

-- If you have repeated more than 12 units, both the new and original grades are averaged into your GPA.
+- After the first 12 units of repeated courses, both the new and original grades are averaged into your GPA.

 - You may not take a course for a third time and receive grade points.
 A course repeated more than once will not be included in the GPA, but a passing grade in the repeated course will be accepted in satisfaction of requirements for the degree.